 Micah (he/him) is of mixed race (black and white) and mixed religion, and grew up in two different socio-economic homes.
 He is a cisgendered, working/middle class parent of two living on Munsee/Lenape land in the Mahicantuck Valley, commonly referred today as Kingston, NY, working to prove possibility and to liberate the imagination in order to see a Just Transition.

-Terri (she/her) is a black, cisgendered, working/middle class mother of two, living in Rhinebeck, NY (Sepasco land).
+Terri (she/her) is a black, cisgendered, working/middle class mother of two, who has recently moved from Rhinebeck, NY (Sepasco land) to Philadelphia, PA (Lenni Lenape land).
 Through her work, she focuses on relationship and community building, and contributing to greater shared understanding of the Just Transition framework throughout the Hudson (Mahicantuck) Valley.

 In lieu of a set registration fee, we are requesting $25 to help underwrite the cost of offering this workshop.
 GWI does not want your current access to financial resources to impede your participation.
 We don’t know whether your current access to financial resources is ample or limited.
 We are grateful to receive an offering aligned with what you can give, which may be more or less than $25.